-- 1. runqueuer/wrapper option - 2.
-You have a queueing system and you want to submit some or all LS-OPT solver jobs to that queueing system. - 3.
-You can allow remote solver jobs to initiate TCP/IP connections back to the machine where LS-OPT runs. - 4. blackbox option - 5.
-You have a queueing system and you want to submit some or all LS-OPT solver jobs to that queueing system. - 6.
-You prefer not to allow remote solver jobs to initiate TCP/IP connections back to the machine where LS-OPT runs. - 7. lstcvm option - 8.
+- 1. runqueuer/wrapper option - a.
+You have a queueing system and you want to submit some or all LS-OPT solver jobs to that queueing system. - b.
+You can allow remote solver jobs to initiate TCP/IP connections back to the machine where LS-OPT runs

+2. blackbox option

+- a.
+You have a queueing system and you want to submit some or all LS-OPT solver jobs to that queueing system. - b.
+You prefer not to allow remote solver jobs to initiate TCP/IP connections back to the machine where LS-OPT runs.

+3. lstcvm option

+- a.
 You do not have a queueing system.
-You would like to run LS-OPT on one machine, but you would like to run all solver jobs on a single, dedicated cluster. - 9.
-You can share a file system between LS-OPT and the cluster where the solver jobs are run. - 10. lstcvm/runqueuer/wrapper option - 11.
+You would like to run LS-OPT on one machine, but you would like to run all solver jobs on a single, dedicated cluster. - b.
+You can share a file system between LS-OPT and the cluster where the solver jobs are run.

+4. lstcvm/runqueuer/wrapper option

+- a.
 You do not have a queueing system.
+You would like to run LS-OPT on one machine, but you would like to run all solver jobs on a single, dedicated cluster. - b.
+You prefer not to share a file system between LS-OPT and the cluster where the solver jobs are run. - c.
+You do allow remote solver jobs on the dedicated cluster to connect via TCP/IP back to the machine where LS-OPT is running.

+5. lstcvm/blackbox option

-You would like to run LS-OPT on one machine, but you would like to run all solver jobs on a single, dedicated cluster. - 12.
-You prefer not to share a file system between LS-OPT and the cluster where the solver jobs are run. - 13.
-You do allow remote solver jobs on the dedicated cluster to connect via TCP/IP back to the machine where LS-OPT is running. - 14. lstcvm/blackbox option - 15.
-You have a queueing system that you would like to use for job submission, but the machine where you would like to run LS-OPT does not have a command line submit utility for the queueing system. - 16.
-There is a machine on your system where - 17.
-You can install the lstcvm job proxy server; - 18.
-You can submit jobs using a command line utility; - 19.
+- a.
+You have a queueing system that you would like to use for job submission, but the machine where you would like to run LS-OPT does not have a command line submit utility for the queueing system. - b.
+There is a machine on your system where - i.
+You can install the lstcvm job proxy server; - ii.
+You can submit jobs using a command line utility; - iii.
 You can share a file system with the machine where LS-OPT will run;